About Cascades Park

 It seems ironic but entirely fitting that an early 19th-century gathering spot for hunters and travelers emerged as one of Tallahassee’s best attractions with modern touches and amenities now complementing one of the state’s most historic sites.

 In the 1800s, two delegates (one from St. Augustine and one from Pensacola) set out to find a centralized location to serve as the capital of Florida when they met at a beautiful waterfall and deemed Tallahassee as the capital.
 The waterfall is long since gone but is represented by the park’s name and a commemorative fountain in the heart of Cascades.
-Located less than a quarter of a mile from the current Capitol Building, the park features the Capital City Amphitheater, a family-oriented playscape, a fine-dining restaurant, 2.3 miles of fitness trails and tributes to its history that spans four centuries.
+Located less than a quarter of a mile from the current Capitol Building, the park features the Adderley Amphitheater at Cascades Park, a family-oriented playscape, a fine-dining restaurant, 2.3 miles of fitness trails and tributes to its history that spans four centuries.

-The Capital City Amphitheater is home to musical, theatrical and community events and features more than 3,500 seats against a beautifully landscaped backdrop of the park.
+The Adderley Amphitheater at Cascades Park is home to musical, theatrical and community events and features more than 3,500 seats against a beautifully landscaped backdrop of the park.

 Discovery at Cascades, an initiative by the Knight Creative Communities Institute (KCCI), showcases a variety of Florida environments, habitat gardens and play areas for children including a park and an interactive water fountain choreographed to colored lights and sound.